 Many transport interactions involve empty backhauls since it is uncommon to have a perfect match between an inbound and a return trip.
 Commuting patterns involve imbalanced flows and empty return trips.
-For international trade, imbalances between imports and exports have an impact on transport costs.
-This is especially the case for container transportation since trade imbalances imply the repositioning of empty containers that must be taken into account in the total transport costs.
+For international trade, imbalances between imports and exports impact transport costs.
+This is especially the case for container transportation since trade imbalances imply the repositioning of empty containers that must be considered in the total transport costs.
 Consequently, if a trade balance is strongly negative (more imports than exports), transport costs for imports tend to be higher than for exports.
 Significant transport rate imbalances have emerged along major trade routes.
-The same condition applies at the national and local levels where freight flows are often unidirectional, implying empty backhaul movements.
+The same condition applies at the national and local levels, where freight flows are often unidirectional (e.g. from a port terminal to a distribution center), implying empty backhaul movements.

 e.
 Infrastructures and modes

-The efficiency and capacity of transport modes and terminals have a direct impact on transport costs.
+The efficiency and capacity of transport modes and terminals directly impact transport costs.
 Poor infrastructures imply higher transport costs, delays, and adverse economic consequences.
 More developed transport systems tend to have lower transport costs since they are more reliable, connected, and can handle more movements.

-Different transport costs characterize different modes since each has their own capacity limitations and operational conditions.
+Different transport costs characterize different modes since each has its own capacity limitations and operational conditions.
 A core aspect concerns the suitability of modes according to the distance involved and the nature of what is being carried.
 When two or more modes are directly competing for the same market, the outcome often results in lower transport costs and the development of niches.
-Containerized transportation permitted a significant reduction in freight transport rates worldwide by allowing relatively small transport units (containers) to be carried in massified loads.
+Containerized transportation significantly reduced freight transport rates worldwide by allowing relatively small transport units (containers) to be carried in massified loads.

 f.
 Competition, regulation, and subsidies

-Concerns the complex competitive and regulatory environment in which transportation takes place.
-Transport services taking place over highly competitive segments tend to be of lower cost than on segments with limited competition (oligopoly or monopoly).
+Transportation involves a complex competitive and regulatory environment.
+Transport services taking place over highly competitive segments tend to be of lower cost than in segments with limited competition (oligopoly or monopoly).
 International competition has favored concentration in many segments of the transport industry, namely maritime and air modes.
 Regulations, such as tariffs, cabotage laws, labor, security, and safety impose additional transport costs, particularly in developing economies.